a learning experience

 Recently, I took on a client who came to me with $168,000 in total student debt.
 To make following the story easier we will give my client a fictitious name and call her Anne.

 Anne obtained her PharmD at a private institution and therefore graduated with a substantial amount of debt.
 Her level of debt isn't unlike most young adults without wealthy parents to pay the astronomical cost of tuition.
-The point is, had Anne or her parents come to me prior to the borrowing stage, we could have saved Anne well over $100,000 on her student loans!
+The point is, had Anne or her parents leveraged the expertise of an advisor who understood the college borrowing rules prior to taking out her loans, it could have saved Anne well over $100,000 on her student loans!

 So where did my client go wrong?